AnyarInc/Ascent/README.md

 Built from the ground up as a major advancement of [Ascent-beta](https://github.com/AnyarInc/ascent-beta)

+See the [Ascent Wiki](https://github.com/AnyarInc/Ascent/wiki) for more examples and help

 ## Blazingly Fast

 Ascent's integration algorithms are designed for speed, and outperform boost's [odeint](http://headmyshoulder.github.io/odeint-v2/index.html) in both Debug and Release